 In the realm of estate planning, it’s crucial to be proactive and to put a plan in place that takes care of your family.
 A great way to accomplish this is to create a living trust.
-If you live in Hawaii and you’re weighing your estate planning options, a living trust just might be the best choice to protect your assets and your family.
-We’ll walk through the details of creating a living trust in Hawaii, but if you’d like professional help, consider consulting with a financial advisor.
+If you want to plan your estate, a financial advisor could help guide you on important decisions for your family’s needs and goals.
+Here’s what you need to know about creating a living trust in Hawaii.

 How to Create a Living Trust in Hawaii

-The process of creating a living trust in Hawaii consists of six primary steps:
+The process to create a living trust in Hawaii consists of six primary steps:

 What Is a Living Trust?